-6 https://simbli.eboardsolutions.com/SB_Meetings/ViewMeeting.aspx?S=10399&MID=8681
+6 https://simbli.eboardsolutions.com/SB_Meetings/ViewMeeting.aspx?S=10399&MID=8681 i.
+Students from low-income families,

-To the extent possible, this description should include data on indicators such as estimates of the academic impact of lost instructional time,7 chronic absenteeism, student engagement, and social-emotional well-being.
+To the extent possible, this description should include data on indicators such as estimates of the academic impact of lost instructional time, 7 chronic absenteeism, student engagement, and social-emotional well-being.